peczenyj/MooseX/README.md

 ## doc => String

 You can add a string metadata about the attribute.
-It will be stored, and you can use this in a near future.
+If you include MooseX with `meta: true` you can inspect the list of attributes and documentation.

 Optional.